joaquinelio/litul-crud/README.md

 To avoid the unresponsiveness
 when dev forgets the user while doing fancy server ops.

-To leave dev to just write the handlers for the real job.
+To leave Dev to just write the handlers for the real job.

+Zero buttons behaviour bugs.

 ***How to***